 - search you for the listed in the warrant, if there are reasonable grounds to believe you have that evidence on you

 During a search, always keep a record of what’s happening.
 Take photos or video, and write notes.
 Talk to a lawyer as soon as possible.

 You have rights even when the police have a search warrant.

 The Canadian Charter of Rights and Freedoms protects you from unreasonable search and seizure.
 This means that the police must conduct the search in a reasonable manner.
 They aren’t allowed to destroy your property for no reason.
 If the police do their search in a way that is not reasonable, a court may later decide that the evidence they found can’t be used against you.

 Unless you’re being , you have the right to leave if you want to.
 The police will do a brief search of the property to ensure that it’s safe and to figure out who is on the property.
 During this brief search, the police often handcuff and identify everyone who is there.
 This is called securing the property.
 Once the property has been secured, you should be free to leave.

 If you’re not free to leave, you’re being detained.
 You have the right to be told why you’re being detained.

 You have the right to contact a lawyer if you’re being detained.
 The police must tell you that you have this right.
 If you tell the police you want to talk to a lawyer, the police must allow you to contact a lawyer.
 You must be allowed to talk to the lawyer in private.

 The police must tell you about Legal Aid Ontario.
-Legal Aid Ontario pays lawyers known as duty counsel to give free legal advice if you've been arrested or detained.
+Legal Aid Ontario pays lawyers known as to give free legal advice if you’ve been or detained.
 This advice is available 24 hours a day.
-If you've been arrested or detained, you can contact duty counsel immediately.
+If you’ve been arrested or detained, you can contact duty counsel immediately.
 If they don’t tell you, ask the police for the toll-free phone number for duty counsel.